Before the Jewish people left Egypt, God had a request:

 But if God wanted the Israelites to leave Egypt with riches, surely He could have arranged it without any effort on their part.
 Why did God want them to borrow from the Egyptians in order to fulfill His promise to Abraham?

-In addition, requesting handouts from their Egyptians neighbors was probably embarrassing and demeaning.
+In addition, requesting handouts from their Egyptians neighbors was uncomfortable and even embarrassing.
 Why put the Jewish people through this ordeal?

-Then the heavenly Judge turned to Bontsha, and informed him, “Your reward is not just one little portion of Paradise, but everything!
+The heavenly Judge turned to Bontsha.
+“Your reward is not just one little portion of Paradise, but everything!
 Whatever you want!”

 All turned to Bontsha, eager to hear what great reward he would request.

-Bontsha meekly responded, “What I would like, Your Honor, is to be served every morning a warm roll with fresh butter.”
+Hesitantly, Bontsha finally spoke.
+“What I would like, Your Honor,” he stammered, “is to be served every morning a warm roll with fresh butter.”

 A shocked silence descended on the courtroom.
 The angels bent their heads in shame, and the prosecutor laughed a bitter laugh.

 Asking the Hebrew slaves to borrow gold, silver, and fine clothes from their neighbors was an educational exercise.
 God wanted to raise their ambitions above fish and onions, to help them acquire a love for beauty and aesthetic living.
 Of course, gold is not the true goal.
-Therefore the Israelites only entreated, not commanded.
-Only regarding spiritual goals and mitzvot does God command us.
+Therefore, the Israelites were only entreated, not commanded to borrow these items.
+Only for spiritual goals and mitzvot does God command us.

 It was not easy for the Hebrew slaves to borrow from their former masters.
 The Midrash tells us they would have happily foregone the Egyptian gold and leave Egypt right away.
 But they would require courage and greatness of spirit for the difficult journey ahead.
-Maimonides wrote in the Guide for the Perplexed that the forty years of hardship in the wilderness instilled in the former slaves those traits of independence and courage that a free nation must have.
+Maimonides noted in the Guide for the Perplexed that those forty years of hardship in the wilderness instilled in the former slaves the traits of independence and courage that a free people must possess.